pepijn/travel_log/README.md

 ## Usage

-Check out the repository, open `travellog.geojson` and run `C-c C-v C-b` to run all the blocks.
+Check out the repository, open `travellog.org` and run `C-c C-v C-b` to run all the blocks.